aquare11e/media-dowloader-bot/plex-service/README.md

 ## Security Considerations

-- The Plex token should be kept secure and not exposed in logs or error messages
 - Consider using environment variables or a secure configuration management system
 - The service should be run in a secure environment with appropriate network access controls